 [Please note: Due to Hurricane Ian, visits to Marco Island are not recommended at this time.
 To learn more about Hurrican Ian recovery efforts you can visit the City of Marco Island website for more information]

-Marco Island is located on the west coast of Florida near Naples.
+Marco Island is located on the gulf coast of Florida near Naples.
 And it is a shell enthusiast's dream.

 There is a reason why Marco Island tops the list of the best Florida beaches for shelling in Florida along with Sanibel Island.

-Marco Island shelling attracts so many visitors because not only can you find amazing shells here but the island itself is home to some of the most beautiful and best shelling beaches in Florida.
+Marco Island beach shelling attracts so many visitors because not only can you find some of the most amazing shells Florida has to offer, but the island itself is home to some of the most beautiful and best shelling beaches in Florida.

 Looking for more amazing places to visit in the US.
 Check out our list of places to visit in the United States.